01100100/blog/content/posts/kreuzungen.md

 ![https://kreuzungen.world loading for the first time](/images/loadingkreuzungen.gif)

+I set up the www. subdomain to redirect to the "naked" apex domain, because [both is better](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Choosing_between_www_and_non-www_URLs#make_your_page_work_for_both).

-I also made records to point the subdomain `auth.kreuzungen.world` to the fly.io server that was running the backend service.
+I also made records to point the subdomains `auth.kreuzungen.world` and `stats.kreuzungen.world` to the fly.io servers running the backend and analytics services.
+This is for cosmetic reasons has no technical advantage (subdomains are still different domains, so CORS still shows up with a arguable performance cost).
+I avoid the user seeing any requests to `https://random_scary_name.fly.dev/`, and that makes me happy.

 ### SEO